 Honesty and trust go hand-in-hand.
 If you catch your partner lying to you, it will become harder and harder to believe what they say to you.
 This breaks down the level of trust in the relationship.
 In domestic violence, many batterers are extremely jealous, suspicious, or controlling.
-It is not unusual for a person to be emotionally abused or physically injured for things like talking to a member of the opposite sex because their partner imagines that they are flirting, or even cheating on them.
+It is not unusual for a person to be emotionally abused or physically injured for talking to a friend because their partner imagines that they are flirting, or even cheating on them.
 In cases like this, a person finds themselves lying in order to avoid abuse.
 THIS IS NOT THE SAME AS BEING A TRULY DISHONEST PERSON.
 In domestic violence, lying sometimes becomes a survival skill.

 EMOTIONAL AND PHYSICAL SAFETY